Germany Travel Guide

 Getting there

-By air: There’s a number of important international airports scattered throughout Germany including Frankfurt (FRA), Munich (MUC), Düsseldorf (DUS), and Berlin Tegel (TXL).
-Several airlines operate flights from abroad to these destinations including the German flagship carrier Lufthansa, Condor, Air Canada, United Airlines, Ryanair, and easyJet.
+Several airlines operate flights from abroad to these destinations, including the German flagship carrier Lufthansa, Condor, Air Canada, United Airlines, Ryanair, and easyJet.

 Germanwings Plane - Berlin Airport

-By land: Germany shares land borders with a number of countries including France, Belgium, Netherlands, Denmark, Poland, Czech Republic, Austria, and Switzerland.
-In most cases, travelling to Germany by train is the quickest & most convenient option.
+Germany shares land borders with several countries, including France, Belgium, the Netherlands, Denmark, Poland, the Czech Republic, Austria, and Switzerland.

 Getting around

-By train: With Germany’s incredibly efficient & extensive train network, it’s hard for me to recommend any other way of getting around Germany.
+With Germany’s incredibly efficient and extensive train network, it’s hard for me to recommend any other way of getting around Germany.
 High-speed intercity routes operate between major German cities, cutting down travel times significantly over equivalent bus routes—albeit at slightly higher prices.

-If you’re planning to travel extensively by train in Germany, picking up a German Rail Pass will save you some serious Euros.
+If you plan to travel extensively by train in Germany, I would recommend picking up a German Rail Pass.
+It will save you some serious Euros on your trip.

 Ryan O'Rourke